MicrosoftDocs/Viva/Viva/topics/topic-experiences-roles.md

 ## Knowledge admin

 Knowledge admins are admins who set up and configure Viva Topics in your Microsoft 365 environment.
 They also manage the Viva Topics settings after set up has completed.
-The knowledge admin role requires you to be a Microsoft 365 global or SharePoint admin since setup and management are done in the Microsoft 365 admin center.
+The knowledge admin role requires you to be a Microsoft 365 global, or SharePoint admin with Group admin role since setup and management are done in the Microsoft 365 admin center.

 > [!NOTE]
-> Currently, a Microsoft 365 global or SharePoint administrator can serve as a knowledge admin.
+> Currently, a Microsoft 365 global, or SharePoint administrator with Group admin role can serve as a knowledge admin.

 During setup, knowledge admins can configure Viva Topics to: